 Keith Richards is the lead guitarist for the Rolling Stones.
 He has had lengthy and widely publicized problems with drug addiction, particularly heroin.

 A line from the 1975 film Monty Python and the Holy Grail.

 A line from the song “Tradition,” from the musical Fiddler on the Roof.
 Sample lyrics: “Tradition, tradition!
 Tradition!/Tradition, tradition!
 Tradition!/Who, day and night, must scramble for a living/Feed a wife and children, say his daily prayers?/And who has the right, as master of the house/To have the final word at home?”

 Pablo Picasso (1881-1973) is considered by many as the founder of modern art and one of the greatest geniuses the art world has ever known.
 He painted in many different styles over the course of his long career, of which the most famous is Cubism.
 His well-known works include a portrait of Gertrude Stein, Les Demoiselles d’Avignon, and Guernica.

 This might be foreshadowing, but the Mads present the Cheese Phone in their invention exchange in Show 313, Earth vs. the Spider.

 Yes, Mr. Colby.

-Colby is a type of cheese similar to cheddar, first produced in Wisconsin about a century ago.
-It has a milder flavor than cheddar.
+Colby is a type of mild cheese similar to cheddar, first produced in Wisconsin about 140 years ago.

 Limburger on line two.